 The PSSRU carries out policy analysis, research and consultancy in the UK and abroad.
 The Unit’s current research programme focuses on needs, resources and outcomes in social and health care, with particular emphasis on economic aspects of community care, residential and nursing home provision, social care markets and commissioning, long-term care finance, and mental health policy.
 The PSSRU has long had close and productive links with policy-makers in the UK and elsewhere.

 PSSRU at Kent

-PSSRU at LSE and Kent continue to be successful in bidding for competitive funds.
+PSSRU continues to be successful in bidding for competitive funds.
 Funding for PSSRU’s research programmes comes from a variety of sources, including public bodies, charitable trusts and private corporations.
-Current funding organisations include the Department of Health for England, the Department for Education, the European Union and the Nuffield Trust.
+Current funding organisations include the National Institute for Health Research, the Department of Health and Social Care, the Department for Education, the Health Foundation and the Economic and Social Research Council.

 Partnerships and collaborative working

-The PSSRU has a substantial number of links with other universities, policy-makers, research funding bodies, international groups and organisations, and academics.
-Many of these links have been developed through specific research projects and initiatives, as well as through the three Department of Health funded Research Units.
+The PSSRU at Kent has a substantial number of links with other universities, policy-makers, research funding bodies, international groups and organisations, and academics.
+Many of these links have been developed through specific research projects and initiatives, as well as through the three NIHR -funded Policy Research Units.

 The PSSRU is a partner in the NIHR School for Social Care Research (SSCR).
 The School for Social Care Research, funded by the National Institute for Health Research, formally began work in May 2009 and was extended in 2014.
 The School was refreshed in 2018 and an extension for a further five-year period was confirmed in 2019.